Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Thank you for your answer!
 Your feedback is very important to us.

-How exactly did we select the top financial advisor firms?
-For each city and state list, we only considered firms in that location that are registered with the U.S. Securities and Exchange Commission (SEC).
-That’s because these firms are bound by fiduciary duty, which means they must put their clients' best interests before their own.
+For each Top Financial Advisor list, we only consider firms that are both registered with the U.S. Securities and Exchange Commission (SEC) and headquartered in that city or state.
+That’s because SEC-registered firms are bound by fiduciary duty, which means they must put their clients' best interests ahead of their own.

-From there, we further narrowed down the lists by eliminating any firms that have disclosures.
-This ensured that all firms that appear on our lists have clean records.
-We also cut firms that do not serve individual investors and that do not have financial planners on staff.
+From there, we further narrow down the lists by eliminating any firms that have disclosures on their SEC record, meaning each firm has a clean record in the eyes of the federal government.
+We also cut firms that do not serve a majority of individual investors and that do not offer in-house financial planning services.

-One indicator of advisors’ specialities and qualifications is their certifications.
-Two of the most prestigious certifications are the certified financial planner (CFP) and the chartered financial consultant (ChFC), both of which require extensive coursework to earn and an adherence to certain ethical standards.
-Above all, you want to ensure your advisor is a fiduciary.
-This means the advisor will always put your best interests above his or her own.
+One potential indicator of an advisor’s specialities or qualifications is the certifications they hold.
+Two of the most common certifications are the Certified Financial Planner™ (CFP®) and the Chartered Financial Consultant® (ChFC®) designations, both of which require extensive coursework to earn, as well as an adherence to certain ethical standards.
+Above all, you want to ensure your advisor is a fiduciary, meaning they must put your best interests above their own.

-Last but not least, it's crucial to consider an advisor's fees.
+Last but not least, it's crucial to consider an advisor's fee structure.
 Fee-only financial advisors are the most straightforward to work with, as they only earn money from fees their clients pay.
-Because they're not earning money from selling products, they tend to have fewer conflicts of interest.
-Be sure you understand how particular advisors earn money before you decide which one best fits your financial situation and goals.
+Because they're not earning commissions or other forms of compensation from selling products like insurance or securities, they tend to have fewer potential conflicts of interest.
+Be sure you understand how a particular advisor earns money before you decide to actually sign up as a client.